Best Coworking Spaces in Singapore 2026: A Digital Nomad Guide

 Trehaus: Business Club

-This family-friendly coworking space allows parents to work in close proximity to their children attending Trehaus Preschool.
-At Trehaus, there are dedicated hot desks, meeting rooms, high-speed internet, a pantry, private call booths, lockers, Adults-only Sanctuary, and a child-friendly commons.
+This family-friendly coworking space allows parents to work near their children attending Trehaus Preschool.
+At Trehaus, there are dedicated hot desks, meeting rooms, high-speed internet, a pantry, private call booths, lockers, an adults-only Sanctuary, and a child-friendly commons.

 Hours: Contact Trehaus for specific hours